BonnyBlu/RL-Xid/README.md

 	XXX - Ridgelines.ipynb

-This is a juputer notebook that runs the ridgeline drawing code part of RL-Xid.
+This is a jupyter notebook that runs the ridgeline drawing code part of RL-Xid.
 This is a short notebook containing the functions to select sources by flux and size, create the cutouts to perform the ridgeline drawing process with, and the ridgeline drawing function itself (this is a nested function of many steps).

 All imports are listed at the start and this file requires RidgelineFilesXXX.py, RLConstantsXXX.py, and ridge_toolkitXXX.py to run.